QIQSS/qiqss-slides-typst/lib.typ

 })

-// New section slide
-//
-// There are 3 options :
+/// There are 3 options :
-// 1.
+/// 1.
 The progressive outline showing the current slide
-// 2.
+/// 2.
 A simple slide with the title of the section
-// 3.
-No slide
+/// 3.
+No slide for a new section
-//
+///
-// This option is specified by the new-section-style argument of the qiqss-theme function.
+/// This option is specified by the `new-section-style` argument of the `qiqss-theme` function.
 #let new-section-slide(level) = touying-slide-wrapper(self => {
   if self.store.new-section-style == "outline" {
     let header(self) = {